blsage/iTextField/README.md

 ## Customize
-`iTextField` has two required parameters: 1️⃣ a placeholder, 2️⃣ a `text` state.
+`iTextField` has two required parameters: 1️⃣ a placeholder and 2️⃣ a `text` state.
 You can optionally pass in a 3️⃣rd an `isEditing` binding if you would like to programmatically focus or unfocus the text field.

 iTextField also supports a variety of modifiers.